Conceiva/MezzmoKodiPlugin/README.txt

 -  Added feature to allow remapping of the Top and Folder content types in the Estuary skin to movies or episodes to allow more view types for folders.
--  Schronized the Estuary view options in the addon with the latest Estuary skin views.
+-  Synchronized the Estuary view options in the addon with the latest Estuary skin views.
 -  Added last played metadata view in the music information panel.